fabric8io/fabric8-test/ee_tests/README.md

 | openshift-io-burr-setup.spec.js | Rseets the user account
 | openshift-io-burr-template.spec.js | Template for new tests

-TBD tests:
-* Edit source files in Che to force rebuild/redeploy
-* Verify all defined workflows
-* Import, build, run all Obsidian "boosters" as quickstarts
-* EE tests for idle Che and Jenkins - https://openshift.io/openshiftio/openshiftio/plan/detail/1709
-* Refactor EE tests page object model code into npm module - to enable the code to be shared more easil - https://openshift.io/openshiftio/openshiftio/plan/detail/1702
-* Create/configure EE tests to verify operation of different OSIO clusters - https://openshift.io/openshiftio/openshiftio/plan/detail/1695
-* Resolve when tests fail to login when openshift.io login name is different than github - https://openshift.io/openshiftio/openshiftio/plan/detail/1642
-* Implement mechanism to verify thru the API actions taken in the UI by the EE tests, https://openshift.io/openshiftio/openshiftio/plan/detail/1637
-* Extend EE tests to exercise deployed app on stage and run  - https://openshift.io/openshiftio/openshiftio/plan/detail/1634

 The full set of outstanding tasks for the EE tests are tracked here: https://openshift.io/openshiftio/openshiftio/plan?label=EE_test